 - Promoting and fostering a facilitative rather than directive leadership approach in our Nursing & Midwifery teams

 - Using nurse and midwife led councils as a vehicle to implement Shared Governance

 Unit practice councils sit across one ward / clinical area only, for example the B3 UPC.
 These councils are often nurse and midwife led.
 They are our most common form of councils at NUH.
 These councils meet monthly and tend to have an average of 5-6 members of staff across bands 2-6 sitting on the council.
 They focus on improvement that is meaningful for their areas, whilst using measurable outcomes to prove improvement.

 2) Speciality Councils

 A speciality council sits across more than one ward or clinical area.
 One example of this is our Trauma and Orthopaedic council which sits across wards C4, C5 and C6.
 This council also sits monthly and will have 2-3 members of staff per ward representing their area on the council.
 As above, they focus on improvement that is meaningful for their areas, whilst using measurable outcomes to prove improvement.

 These councils do not sit across one specific clinical area but sit within our Trust as a whole.
 They represent a group of staff and tend to use shared governance principles to formulate discussions and actions.
 They discuss topics such as: The Evidence Based Practise Agenda or Practise Development.

 4) Leadership Council

-All of our chairs of our councils at NUH attend Leadership council and report back their work.
+All the chairs of our councils at NUH attend Leadership Council and report back their work.
 They answer three questions: